henry2004y/TestParticle.jl/README.md

 ## Usage

 TestParticle.jl is designed to work together with [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl).
+Native particle pusher also follows a similar interface.

 For example, a proton in a static magnetic field can be traced via